-- First year: Westbound Sheyenne Street bridge will be reconstructed; the North and South Sheyenne Street traffic will drive on the same roadway between E Beaton Drive to Christianson Drive
+- First year: Westbound Sheyenne Street bridge was reconstructed; the North and South Sheyenne Street traffic drove on the same roadway between E Beaton Drive to Christianson Drive

-- Second year: Eastbound Sheyenne Street bridge will be reconstructed, on and off ramps will be constructed or lengthened, and most of Sheyenne Street will be reconstructed between E Beaton Drive to Christensen Drive
+- Second year: Eastbound Sheyenne Street bridge was reconstructed, on and off-ramps were constructed or lengthened, and most of Sheyenne Street is being reconstructed between E Beaton Drive to Christensen Drive

 Project will Reconstruct/ Install/ Upgrade: